Thelukepet/course/assignments/A1b-docker.md

     wget https://raw.githubusercontent.com/rubigdata/course/gh-pages/assignments/Vagrantfile

-Start the virtual machine, `ssh` into it, and update Ubuntu:
+Start the virtual machine and `ssh` into it:

     vagrant up
     vagrant ssh

-Continue inside the virtual machine to update Ubuntu and install Docker:

-    sudo apt-get update
-    sudo apt-get upgrade
-    sudo apt-get install docker.io
+When you are finished, you exit the shell, and may want to `vagrant suspend` the virtual machine - you can always restart it with `vagrant up`.

 ## Using Docker